secureoptions/threshold/README.md

 # threshold
-A simple tool which allows you to set a ping or TCP-based monitor/trigger, and then executes user-defined command
+A simple tool which allows you to set a ping or TCP-based monitor/threshold, and then executes a user-defined command if triggered